|Player Type||All-Rounder (Spin)||Player Role||LH Middle-Order Bat | Slow LA Orthodox Spin|

 The Capetonian played his maiden stint abroad in 2012 for Surrey Championship (Division 2) side Pyrford and was a great success, particularly hitting his straps in the latter half of the season when promoted to open the batting, hitting four half-centuries.
 He was a stand-out in the league with his left-arm spin taking 36 wickets at 18.86 which saw Delport finish third in the division wicket-charts (behind Pakistani Kurham Irshad and former England spinner Shaun Udal).

-Last season, he ventured to Northern Ireland where he starred in Section 1 of the Northern Cricket Union for Carrickfergus.
+The following season, he played in Northern Ireland starring in Section 1 of the Northern Cricket Union for Carrickfergus.
 He was again one of the leading performers, striking 614 runs at 36.12 in addition to his 27 wickets at 19.
-67.
+67. In 2014, he returned to England, this time taking an impressive 75 wickets at 17.72 (alongside 316 runs at 17.55) for Barnoldswick in the Ribblesdale League.

 Delport comes highly recommend by sources in South Africa and his respective Irish and English clubs - the latter endorse his exploits highly, not only courtesy of his on-field success, but his efforts off the field in a coaching and groundsman capacity.

-He remains part of the Western Province Provincial squad and with consistent record, home and abroad along with continued success at club level, first-class selection seems imminent.
-For now thought, Delport is then seeking a return to the UK for another stint in 2014 and represents a fantastic all-round option, both with his on and off field exploits.
+Delport is considering a return to the UK for another stint in 2016 and represents a fantastic all-round option, both with his on and off field exploits.